No, this isn’t going to be X rated and no, I don’t have any secrets that I’ve been keeping.

 Today’s post is a group effort with many of my Fitfluential Ambassador friends based on the idea of Pavement Runner.
 He is hosting a link up today where we are sharing our favorite workout items.
 What’s in your fitness closet?

-As I was putting this post together, I was thinking that I’m not that crazy into my workout clothes, however I do like gadgets and accessories and the food part of working out.
+As I was putting this post together, I was thinking that I’m not that crazy into my workout clothes and gym gear, however I do like gadgets and accessories and the food part of working out.
 So, that’s what I’ll talk about.

 The highest priority items are my shoes.
 I wish my wallet was deep enough to support a larger selection of shoes, but this is it for now.
 I feel the proper shoes are the basis of any good workout gear, as your feet do all the work.
 The support is so important and of course, different shoes are made for different things, but if you are on a budget, a good pair of shoes will go a long way in saving you injury and strain.
 It’s always a good idea to find a great pair and then buy two.
 You always need a backup.